Intelafy-LLC/statemanager/design.md

 1.  **Replay Phase (ordered snapshot)**: Upon subscription, the manager delivers a snapshot of the current job state that matches the subscription options.
 Snapshot events are sent as individual `State` objects **in ascending timestamp order (oldest to newest)** so that action replays preserve causality.
 Snapshots include only states that actually exist; no synthesized `status: 0` entries are emitted.
 Snapshot events are marked so clients can distinguish replayed history from live updates.

 2.  **Live Phase**: After replay completes, the manager streams subsequent state changes that match the subscription options.
 Live updates do not reorder; they arrive as the store emits them.
-A sentinel message (or a documented replay-complete signal) marks the transition so clients avoid double-processing.
+Replay completion is implicit once the initial snapshot events have been sent (no sentinel today).

 Channel semantics: channels are closed when the subscription context is cancelled; any buffered messages that the client abandons are dropped.
 Channels should be small but at least depth 4 to provide modest burst tolerance without hiding backpressure.